-Peter R. Culpepper, 55, serves as our Chief Financial Officer and Chief Operating Officer and was appointed in February 2004.
+Peter R. Culpepper, 56, serves as our Interim Chief Executive Officer (since February 2016) and Chief Operating Officer (since July 2008).
+Mr. Culpepper previously served as Chief Financial Officer from February 2004 to April 18, 2016.
 Previously, Mr. Culpepper served as Chief Financial Officer for Felix Culpepper International, Inc. from 2001 to 2004; was a Registered Representative with AXA Advisors, LLC from 2002 to 2003; has served as Chief Accounting Officer and Corporate Controller for Neptec, Inc. from 2000 to 2001; has served in various Senior Director positions with Metromedia Affiliated Companies from 1998 to 2000; has served in various Senior Director and other financial positions with Paging Network, Inc. from 1993 to 1998; and has served in a variety of financial roles in public accounting and industry from 1982 to 1993.
-He earned a Masters in Business Administration in Finance from the University of Maryland - College Park in 1992.
-He earned an AAS in Accounting from the Northern Virginia Community College - Annandale, Virginia in 1985.
-He earned a BA in Philosophy from the College of William and Mary - Williamsburg, Virginia in 1982.
+Mr. Culpepper is a member of the AICPA and Financial Executives International and serves on the Accounting Council of Gerson Lehrman Group.
+He earned a Masters in Business Administration in Finance from the University of Maryland-College Park in 1992.
+He earned an AAS in Accounting from the Northern Virginia Community College-Annandale, Virginia in 1985.
+He earned a BA in Philosophy from the College of William and Mary-Williamsburg, Virginia in 1982.
 He is a licensed Certified Public Accountant in both Tennessee and Maryland.